pluralsight/guides/draft/ruby-ruby-on-rails/build-a-futurama-quote-bot-with-twilio-mms-morbotron-and-ruby/article.md

 end
 ```

 The method we just added uses `httparty` to send a GET request to Morbotron and retreive data about a random Futurama moment.
 Although Morbotron isn't *actually* an API, the entire site is react-based and fetches resources via HTTP.
 As such, we can use the site in the same way that we would use an API.
-Next, we convert our retrieved data into [JSON](http://www.json.org/), extract the `timestamp` and `episode` code, and convert these two components into string format. `timestamp` and `episode` are used to create the URL that points to a screencap of the random Futurama moment.
+Next, we convert our retrieved data into [JSON](http://www.json.org/), extract the `timestamp` and `episode` code, and convert the `timestamp` into a string. `timestamp` and `episode` are used to create the URL that points to a screencap of the random Futurama moment.
 Finally, we grab the contents from each line of subtitles in our JSON and join them together to form our screencap's `caption`.

 Now add the only other method that we need:
 ```